wfailla/un-orchestrator/orchestrator/README_orchestrator_mode.md

 Hence, all the IP traffic to/from the orchestrator has to be forwarded to the internal LSI-0 port by setting up the proper forwarding rules.
 This allows the tenant traffic to cross the LSA-0 toward the right tenant LSA (e.g., LSI-N), while at the same time it supports the management of the UN through the same port.

 In this case, the following additional rules are installed in the LSI-0:

+* match: arp, arp_tpa=10.0.0.1, in_port=1 --- action: local
+* match: ip, in_port=1, nw_dst=10.0.0.1 --- action: local
+* match: in_port=0 --- action: out_port=1

+where users are attached to port 0 (eth0, in the figure above)  and Internet is reachable through port 1 (eth1).

+First rule allow local orchestrator to receive ARP query packets addressed to him, and then, after the reply, become reachable from the extern.
+By means of the second, incoming traffic directed to local orchestrator is captured, hence he is able to receive control, while last rule make local orchestrator possible to response.

 ##### Note